walteh/snake/README.md

-# Snake
+# snake 🐍

+> [!CAUTION]
+> This is a personal project I use to simplify my own tool development.
+It is not intended for public use.
+It is not well tested.
+It is not well documented.
+It is not well maintained.
+It is not well anything.
+Use at your own risk.<<

 ## Description

 Snake is a Go library designed to help build tools faster.
-It combines the high-level binding logic of the Kong CLI library with the Cobra CLI library, providing a powerful and efficient way to create command-line interfaces.
+It combines the high-level binding logic of the Kong CLI library with the Cobra CLI library, providing a powerful and efficient way to create custom golang tools.

 It is designed to be built on top of existing frameworks.
 Right now, it only supports Cobra.